-- Your goals - Will you be training for a marathon or to be better able to play with your grandkids?
+Your goals - Will you be training for a marathon or do you just want to keep up with your grandkids?

 When touring the club, make sure they have what you want.
 Prepare a checklist of the things that are important to you, such as personal training, childcare, group exercise classes, children’s programming, parking, locker-rooms and changing areas, choices in cardio equipment, swimming pools, etc.

-STAFF: Staff should be available to answer questions, and show you how to operate a piece of equipment.
-And be sure to ask whether the trainers and instructors are certified through a nationally recognized certification organization.
+Staff should be available to answer questions, and show you how to operate a piece of equipment.
+Be sure to ask whether the trainers and instructors are certified through a nationally recognized certification organization.

-EQUIPMENT: Equipment selection is important, as some people like a wide variety of equipment while others only require simple free-weights.
-Make sure you join the club that provides the equipment and services that will have the best chance of keeping you motivated to help you reach YOUR fitness goals.
+Equipment selection is important, as some people like a wide variety of equipment while others only require simple free-weights.
+Make sure you join the club that provides the equipment and services that will have the best chance of keeping you motivated to help you reach your fitness goals.

-JOIN AN IHRSA CLUB: IHRSA member clubs have taken the extra step of joining their industry’s trade association in order to support health promotion, industry best -practices and to access continuing education, services and training.
-And only IHRSA members are able to provide their members with Get Active!
-Magazine and the Passport Program for reciprocal access for members that travel.
-Find an IHRSA Club at healthclubs.com.
+IHRSA member clubs have taken the extra step of joining their industry’s trade association in order to support health promotion, industry best -practices, and to access continuing education, services, and training.
+And only IHRSA members are able to provide their members with the Passport Program for reciprocal access for members that travel.
+Find an IHRSA Club.